Culture of South Asia

 A depiction of South Asia (mostly orange) and its influence on neighbouring parts of Asia (lighter-orange).

-The culture of South Asia, also known as Desi culture, is a mixture of several cultures in and around the Indian subcontinent.
+The culture of South Asia, also known as Indospheric culture, is a mixture of several cultures in and around the Indian subcontinent.
 Ancient South Asian culture was primarily based in Hinduism, which itself formed as a mixture of Vedic religion and indigenous traditions (like Dravidian folk religion), and later Buddhist influences.
 From the medieval era onwards, influences from the Muslim world (particularly Central Asia and the Middle East) and then Europe (primarily British) also became prevalent.

 South Asian culture has influenced other parts of Asia, particularly Southeast Asia (see Greater India).

 History

 Medieval era

 The Delhi Sultanate, having conquered most of India by the 13th century, ushered in over five centuries of Indo-Muslim rule, and helped turn Delhi into a cosmopolitan and powerful hub in the Islamic world.

 The Mughal Empire played a role in consolidating the political structure that defines South Asia until the present-day, having brought various South Asian subregions' focuses to bear on each other, rather than on neighbouring Afro-Eurasian regions.